Essential Tips For Fitting A Beehive Door Knob

-Unboxing Your Beehive Door Knob
+Unboxing Your Door Knobs

-Next, you need to fit your tubular latch, or if you already have a tubular latch fitted, you will need to check the hole in your door is lined up properly with the hole in the tubular latch.
+Next, you will need to fit your tubular latch, or if you already have a tubular latch fitted, you will need to check the hole in your door is lined up properly with the hole in the tubular latch.

 The mortice bar hole in a tubular latch is square and not diamond.
 Guide the mortice bar through the door, making sure to keep the bar square.
 If you think of the hole as a clock face, and imagine the twelve, three, six and nine o'clock settings, you need to guide the mortice bar through with the flat sides of the mortice bar at twelve, three, six and nine o'clock.
 To make installation easy, keep the grub screw hole on the already fitted door knob at twelve o'clock - this will help with the proper fitting of the door knob on the other side.